MathieuRita/Lazimpa/README.md

 #### Command lines

+**1. Clone the repository**

-1. First clone the repository and create a directory in which all the useful data will be saved (you have to respect the following hierarchy):
+First clone the repository and create a directory in which all the useful data will be saved (you have to respect the following hierarchy):
 ```
 git clone https://github.com/MathieuRita/LE_test.git
 mv "./LE_test/egg" "./egg"